vyzboy92/people-tracker-yolo/README.md

 The yolo inference runs optimally on a CUDA capable NVIDIA GPU.
 CPU inferences are slow (which is expected behaviour) Tracker can  wrongly ID a person in crowded situation or when the camera is not static.
 This may cause ID switching.
 # Future developement
-Entire workflow will be switche dto the OpenVINO toolkit provided by Intel which accelerates CPU inference significantly.
+Entire workflow will be switched to the OpenVINO toolkit provided by Intel which accelerates CPU inference significantly.